Great Yarmouth railway station: Historical services

+Privatisation

-On privatisation the station and its services were transferred to Anglia Railways, which operated it until April 2004 when National Express East Anglia won the replacement franchise, operating under the brand name "one" until February 2008.
-From February 2012 Abellio Greater Anglia took over operating the franchise.
+On privatisation, ownership of the station passed to Railtrack; management of the station and its services were transferred to Anglia Railways.
+In April 2004, National Express East Anglia won the replacement franchise, operating under the brand name One until February 2008.
+From February 2012, Abellio Greater Anglia took over operating the franchise.

+Other stations in Yarmouth

 The town was also formerly served by the following stations: